MEET THE TEAM

 Elizabeth

-Her technical expertise covers ArcGIS, Global Mapper, Civil 3D, AutoCAD, HEC-RAS, EPANET, and data analysis.
-Elizabeth has worked on drainage planning, swamp irrigation design (DED Daerah Irigasi Rawa), road and bridge condition surveys, lake database development, breakwater planning, site plans, and contour mapping.
+She is skilled in ArcGIS, Global Mapper, Civil 3D, AutoCAD, HEC-RAS, and EPANET, and has contributed to projects such as drainage and swamp irrigation planning, road and bridge surveys, lake database development, and contour mapping.
+Britney currently works as a Mapping Specialist at a civil engineering company.

 Renawati Celeski